levisrabah/Internal-attachment---Database-Systems/README.md

 - Medications table
   ![alt text](image-4.png)

 v.
 For each table, identify the primary key.
-Use a command to alter the table so as to add a primary key to the table
+Use a command to alter the table so as to add a primary key to the table.
+Take a screenshot of each table’s structure [5 marks]

 - Altered Patients table
     ![alt text](<Screenshot from 2025-08-06 15-21-26.png>)